Have Questions?

 864-407-4160 x201

-Greenwood Treatment Specialists is 26.8 miles from Clinton, SC
+Greenwood Treatment Specialists is 26.8 miles from Clinton, South Carolina

 As such, Greenwood Treatment Specialists has specialized in anger management, relapse prevention, dual diagnosis drug rehab, group therapy, 12-step facilitation approach, trauma-related counseling and more.
 Similarly, it accepts clients who are self-help groups, social skills development, substance abuse education, residential beds for client's children, persons with post-traumatic stress disorder, persons with serious mental illness, and others.
 This drug and alcohol treatment facility uses treatment methods that can assist clients to maintain lasting and permanent sobriety from the substances abused in the past.